 The Ghana international completed his medical on Wednesday and becomes Roberto Martinez's fourth signing this summer

-Everton had already signed Romelu Lukaku from Chelsea in a £28 million deal this summer and have now completed a deal for Atsu, who passed a medical on Wednesday.
+Everton had already signed Romelu Lukaku from Chelsea in a 35 million euro deal this summer, and has now completed a deal for Atsu, who passed a medical on Wednesday.

 It was Great meeting the manager after a successful medical test at Everton. pic.twitter.com/FMser7Il6c— Christian Atsu (@ChristianAtsu20) August 13, 2014

 "I'm very happy to be joining Everton because it's a great club, which likes to play football, and it's a great pleasure to be here," Atsu told the club’s official website.